SLU-biochar/biochar-systems-dev/README.md

 ### 2. git & github account
 Git & GitHub are two different things, but we use them together.
+- GitHub is hosting the online version of the repository, accessible to others
 - Git is used locally, on your computer, to track changes you make to a folder, and save these changes at different points in time (so called commits)

-- GitHub is hosting the online version of the repository, accessible to others
+>> Note: as an alternative to the command-line git, you can use the GitHub Desktop App (which is a graphical user interface for git).

 From the git command line, we can push the changes we made locally onto the remote (online github repository), so that others can have access to the updates.